Thursday 29th December 2016

 |Text too small?|

-ASX-listed auto-parts company Bapcor is creeping closer to control of Hellaby Holdings, building a 47.5 percent stake according to its latest disclosure this morning.
+Outside the benchmark index, Hellaby Holdings gained 0.3 percent to $3.51 and ASX-listed Bapcor gained 0.7 percent to A$5.92.
+Auto-parts company Bapcor is creeping closer to control of Hellaby with an unfriendly offer in the market at $3.60 per share and has built a 47.5 percent stake according to its latest disclosure this morning.

 No comments yet